epics-docs/epics-docs/guides/OverviewOfpvData.rst

 EPICS 7, pvAccess and pvData
 ============================

-pvData and the related modules have been introduced into EPICS to improve support for structured data.
+pvAccess, pvData and other related modules have been introduced into EPICS to add support for structured data.
 Let us look into the reasons, and also at some use cases for the capabilities to handle structured data.

 EPICS has its roots in process control.
 In typical process control applications, process variables are scalar data items.
-Transporting the process variables efficiently and reliably is of prime importance, over handling sophisticated constructs.
+Transporting the process variables efficiently has priority over handling sophisticated constructs.
 Only a limited set of data is sufficient to describe the process data: timestamp, alarm status, display information and engineering units.
-This kind of simple interfaces makes it possible to build general-purpose tools for manipulating the data, and also enables the low-level units to interoperate without big overhead or having to customize the applications whenever a new structure is introduced.
+This kind of simple interfaces make it possible to build general-purpose tools for manipulating the data, and also enables the low-level units to interoperate without big overhead or having to customize the applications whenever a new structure is introduced.

-However, in more complex applications having only the scalar values and limited metadata becomes a limiting factor.
+However, in more complex applications like data acquisition in scientific experiments, having only scalar values and limited metadata becomes a limiting factor.
 For instance, when (camera) images are transported over the network, more complex metadata is required to interpret and display the image;